 Beautiful surrounds and ground zero for some pretty incredible fishing.
 One trip to the Klickitat will have you coming back again and again.

-Chinook and Coho begin entering the Cowlitz in early September.
+Chinook and Coho begin entering the Cowlitz River in early September.
 This is a fun fishery for those that like to fish eggs.
-We will back bounce, hover fish and cast plugs for these fish.
+We will back bounce, hover fish, and cast plugs for these fish.
 They’re good biters and the meat is still in good shape.

-Tillamook Bay is fed by five Salmon producing rivers making it one of the best Fall Chinook options in the Northwest.
+Tillamook Bay is fed by five Salmon producing rivers, making it one of the best Fall Chinook options in the Northwest.
 Chinook begin entering the bay in September and by October fishing is in full swing.
 We fish herring in the lower bay and ocean.
-While the upper bay is primarily a Spinner fishing show.
+The upper bay is primarily a Spinner fishing show.
 These fish are known for their size and are great biters.
-To boot, we will also soak crab pots, providing anglers with a nice smorgasbord at the end of the day.
+As an added bonus, we will also soak crab pots, providing anglers with a nice smorgasbord at the end of the day.

-The Nestucca is legendary for it’s Fall Chinook and a good day on this river will live with you for the rest of your life.
+The Nestucca is legendary for its Fall Chinook.
+A good day on this river will live with you for the rest of your life.

 Click here for more on fishing the Columbia River.